 Yet she never said anything to him.
 Never rubbed it in his face or did any of the things he had come to expect of other people.
-His disdain, slowly, transformed more into an honest curiosity.
+His disdain twisted into curiosity.
 She never spoke with anyone at school and neither did anyone go out of their way to speak with her.
 After another month of this, he made a decision out by the track fields.
 He would talk to her, and at least only have to brace himself for silence or an unkind word from what could only be cold indifference.
 In a way, he admired it.
 If he could be more like that, maybe his father would treat him better.
 Maybe he wouldn't be so unbearable.

 "I don't understand why he talks to you," he said, looking over his shoulder at her.
 It wasn't said with anger, he couldn't quite muster that.
 It was simply something that he desperately needed to know.
 She was sitting with her back to the fence, dressed in a swimsuit that never saw use.
 He was on the other side, sweating in his track shorts and T.